-See "MSDP drcontrol options" on page 235.
+See "MSDP drcontrol options" on page 238.

 The utility creates a log file and displays its path in the command output.
-See "NetBackup MSDP log files" on page 357.

 About MSDP FIPS compliance

 The Federal Information Processing Standards (FIPS) define U.S. and Canadian Government security and interoperability requirements for computer systems.
 The FIPS 140-2 standard specifies the security requirements for cryptographic modules.
 It describes the approved security functions for symmetric and asymmetric key encryption, message authentication, and hashing.